 Matthew 26:33-35 Peter answered and said to Him, “Even if all are made to stumble because of You, I will never be made to stumble.”
 Jesus said to him, “Assuredly, I say to you that this night, before the rooster crows, you will deny Me three times.”
 Peter said to Him, “Even if I have to die with You, I will not deny You!”
 And so said all the disciples.

-It was not long after his bold proclamation that Peter failed miserably and did exactly what Jesus had told him that he would do.
+It was not long after his bold proclamation, that Peter failed miserably and did exactly what Jesus had told him he would do.
 Under pressure from a simple servant girl, Peter collapsed in his commitment to Jesus.
-Finally, when he was questioned again and again whether he had been with Jesus, Peter “cursed” and said, “I do not know the man.”
+Finally, when he was questioned again and again whether he had been with Jesus, Peter cursed and said, “I do not know the man!”

 Matthew 26:69-75 And a servant girl came to him, saying, “You also were with Jesus of Galilee.”
 But he denied it before them all, saying, “I do not know what you are saying.”
 And when he had gone out to the gateway, another girl saw him and said to those who were there, “This fellow also was with Jesus of Nazareth.”
 But again he denied with an oath, “I do not know the Man!”
 And a little later those who stood by came up and said to Peter, “Surely you also are one of them, for your speech betrays you.”
 Then he began to curse and swear, saying, “I do not know the Man!”
 Immediately a rooster crowed.
 And Peter remembered the word of Jesus who had said to him, “Before the rooster crows, you will deny Me three times.”
 So he went out and wept bitterly.

 Luke records a detail that is not included in Matthew’s account of this denial of Jesus by Peter.
-Jesus apparently told Peter in advance of his disloyalty, that satan had “asked” for Peter to “sift him as wheat.”
-Then Jesus said something to Peter that I find remarkable:
+Jesus apparently told Peter, in advance of his disloyalty, that satan had “asked” for Peter to “sift him as wheat.”
+Then Jesus said something to Peter, which I find remarkable:

 Luke 22:31-32 And the Lord said, “Simon, Simon!
 Indeed, Satan has asked for you, that he may sift you as wheat.
 But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.”